Ezekiel Elliott asked NFL for 'truly' independent arbitrator, was denied

 On the surface, it’s hard to see the suspension being reduced.
 The NFL spent a long time investigating the matter, was thorough and detailed in its explanation to Elliott, and walking back a six-game suspension for domestic violence with no new evidence would be a bad look.
 And the NFL is very aware of how its punishments in cases like this will be perceived publicly.

-Elliott is expected to miss at least a couple days of practice for the appeal hearing (he isn’t expected to play in the fourth preseason game anyway).
+Elliott is expected to miss at least a couple days of practice for the appeal hearing (he isn’t expected to play in the fourth preseason game anyway on Thursday).
 If he doesn’t win the appeal, Yahoo Sports’ Charles Robinson has previously reported that Elliott would consider taking the battle to court.
-Maybe that could stall the suspension for a bit.
+Maybe that could stall the suspension a bit.

 That Elliott asked for a “truly” independent arbitrator might indicate he doesn’t like his chances of arguing his case before Henderson.
 If the appeal doesn’t work, then we’ll find out what Elliott’s next move is.